Jaehoon-Sung/jaehoon-sung-mysql-masterbook/README.md

 #### Displaying a certain column you want to display only

-What would be the query statement to display `product` column only?

 ```
 SELECT column_name_you_want_to_display FROM your_table_name
 ```

+What would be the query statement to display `product` column only?
+Try it for yourself!

 #### Displaying two or more columns is possible..